HarvestSorts/aprils-expanded-tooltips/README.md

 A bunch of item tooltips and loading screen tips intended for Cloverfield Origins, a private friends-only Minecraft SMP.
 On 1.21.x, there are more general descriptions.
 This resource pack is tested with 1.20.1, but other versions may work.

-Anglish containes english tooltips that I wrote while stoned.
-I didn't want to fit it anywhere else.
-It seemed offensive.
+# Support

 ## Language support
 The following languages are supported:

-- US English (for generic tooltips)
+- US English (generic tooltips)
-- Canadian English (for my personal tooltips)
+- Canadian English (personalized tooltips intended for april)
-- Anglish (used for stoner tooltips)
+- Anglish (tooltips written by a stoner)

 ## Version support
 - [ ] 1.12.2 (impossible and unsupported)